kazumaxneo/Nif_finder/README.md

 ## Nif-Finder Prediction Results

 ### Detection Summary
-Nif-Finder was used to identify and annotate nitrogen-fixing gene clusters in the NIES-4101 genome.
+Nif-Finder was used to identify and annotate highly fragmented nif genes in the NIES-4101 genome.

 <p align="center"><img src="result2.png" alt="workflow" width="1100"></p>

 ### *nifH* Fragment Analysis
 *Calothrix* sp.
 NIES-4101 encodes two copies of the *nifH* gene:
-- **nifH2**: A complete/intact copy (Full-length hit).
+- **nifH2**: A complete/intact copy (full-length; encoded in a genomic region that differs by 2.0 Mb in length from other nif genes).
-- **nifH1**: A fragmented copy split into 4 parts.
+- **nifH1**: A fragmented copy split into 4 parts (reconstructed in heterocyst cell).

 Nif-Finder successfully detected the full-length *nifH2* and 3 out of 4 *nifH1* fragments based on the alignment threshold (240 aa).